klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/klay/config.md

 ## klay_gasPrice <a id="klay_gasprice"></a>

-Returns the current price per gas in peb.

-**NOTE**: This API has different behavior from Ethereum's and returns a gas price of Klaytn instead of suggesting a gas price as in Ethereum.
+Returns a suggestion for a gas price in peb.

 **Parameters**